The underwater ruins of Dwarka constitute one of the greatest archaeological mysteries of all time.

 11. The historicity of Dwarka

 Dr. Narahari Achar checked the references to the lunar eclipses and asteroids mentioned in Mahabharata – especially with the connection to the war.
-By using his special software, he came to a conclusion that the war started on November 6th, 3126 BCE.
+By using his special software, he came to the conclusion that the war started on November 6th, 3126 BCE.

 Some archeologists think that it’s around that time that Krishna’s Dwarka existed.
 3000 BC the sea levels were 10 m lower so that would explain the submergence of the city.